Gain fascinating insights into Japan’s rich language, culture and society

 If you wish to study over two semesters, you should aim for 60 credits per semester.
 You may be able to take some courses at summer school if you wish.
 Make sure you include courses that are prerequisites for the next level of courses you wish to study.

-The only compulsory course is the introductory Japanese culture course at 100-level, but you will need to complete Japanese 1A, 1B, 2A and 2B in order to take the 300-level courses required for the major.
+The only compulsory course is 242.103 Introduction to Japanese Culture at 100-level, but you will need to complete Japanese 1A, 1B, 2A and 2B in order to take the 300-level courses required for the major.
 To complement the language courses there are courses on Japanese culture, language, society and cinema which are taught in English.

 If you already have prior knowledge of Japanese, you may enter at higher levels, subject to successful completion of an online placement test.
 You will need to contact the Programme Coordinator using the Enquire button on this page before you embark on language courses, so that you commence your studies at the most appropriate level for you.